-Your therapy will begin in the hospital.
+Your therapy will begin after your surgery.
+You will receive a Physical and/or Occupational Therapy evaluation.
 It is best to take your pain medication prior to your therapy session.
 Furthermore, moving immediately soon after surgery promotes wound healing, improves range of motion, and pain control.
 As Dr. Baldauf always says, "You cannot hurt your new joint by moving."

-Mobility will begin on the day of surgery with your nurse setting you up on the edge of the bed.
-You will receive a Physical and/or Occupational Therapy evaluation and a customized therapy program will be developed.
-You will be instructed in precautions, the proper way to move around in bed, the correct way to transfer from sitting to standing and vice versa.
+You will be instructed about precautions, the proper way to move around in bed, the correct way to transfer from sitting to standing and vice versa.
 In some cases, you will be instructed on how to go up and down a set of stairs, a ramp or curb.
 Your equipment needs will be discussed with your therapist and your Case Manager.